 My hamstring was feeling better day-by-day so the next question that arose was: at what point is it safe to go back to the offending activity?
 Fortunately Carl and colleagues have also developed an easily applied clinical test to determine when people are ready to return to full activities.
 Once the L-protocol exercises are pain free and there is full hamstring range of movement, a supine straight leg raise is performed at maximal speed and through full range (Askling H-test) to determine whether the patient feels INSECURITY in the hamstring.
 If there is no INSECURITY then this indicates that the person can try returning to sports but if there is INSECURITY then rehabilitation should continue and the person be re-tested in 3-5 days.

 I was now 11 days post-injury, the L-protocol exercises were easy and the Askling H-test was passed with no insecurity so it was time to try out sprinting again (following a decent warm up!).
 Feeling like I may be slightly over enthusiastic and missing something obvious I tweeted Carl (@CAskling) to inform him of my progress, expecting him to pull the reigns on me.
 Instead he simply replied ‘Please inform about your progress’.
 So I waited for the offending treadmill to be vacated in the gym and built the speed back up to my normal pace… without even a twinge.
 My biggest problem was how easily fatigued my legs felt having not ran at full throttle for 11 days but I imagine this would have been worse if I hadn’t started the jogging so soon after the injury.
 Interestingly there is a category from the consensus statement called ‘fatigue induced muscle disorder’ and it’s easy to see how you could slip from one category to another during your rehabilitation.
+Scientists have urged doctors to include the famous potency enhance drug in the program for the treatment of heart disease.
+It turned out that Viagra could significantly reduce the risk of heart attacks.
+Now, this cult medication can be used to treat not only erectile dysfunction, but also heart disease.
+The object of study for a group of scientists from the University of Sapienza in Rome was one of the main components of the drug − phosphodiesterase type 5 or Sildenafil, which is responsible for changing in the blood flow and makes it difficult to relax muscle tissue.

 In the BJSM podcast Carl states that only ONE of 190 athletes (0.53%) that have followed the L-protocol have had a recurrence of their injury so far!
 This is amazing considering recurrence rates are cited in the literature as 12-63% (Brukner et al, 2013).
 I would say make that 191 but I don’t think I fit into the ‘athlete’ category.
 The relevance of this is that re-injured muscles may actually take longer to recover than ‘new’ tears (Ekstrand et al, 2011) and so an important goal of rehabilitation is not just to return the person back to full activities as soon as possible, but make sure as best as possible that they don’t suffer a re-injury.